-The Safety Data Exchange Agreement (SDEA) is one of the essential pharmacovigilance requirements that the Saudi Food and Drug Authority (SFDA) mandates on the marketing authorisation holders (MAH).
+The Safety Data Exchange Agreement (SDEA) is one of the essential pharmacovigilance requirements that the Saudi Food and Drug Authority (SFDA) enforce on marketing authorisation holders (MAH).
 This document shall be signed between the MAH and other parties, such as distributors and pharmacovigilance service providers.
+It is essential to prepare it before drug registration since SFDA requires this document before the appointment of a third-party QPPV.

 The SDEA rules how safety data flows between the parties, defines responsibilities and sets the timelines that must be implemented accurately.
 This post outlines the most important articles that this agreement must include.

 The SDEA is a legal document meant to outline the obligations and responsibilities of two or more parties concerning Pharmacovigilance (PV) activities.
-This agreement is required to set the procedures involved in safety data collection and reporting, such as Adverse Events (AE).
-In addition to ensuring full compliance with other pharmacovigilance aspects.
+This agreement is required to set the procedures involved in safety data collection and reporting, such as Adverse Events (AE), and ensure full compliance with other pharmacovigilance aspects.

 The Safety exchange agreement can be signed between two, three, or more parties.
 For example: